Practice Areas Bakersfield Lawyers Bakersfield Elder Abuse Lawyers

 If the abuse victim is still alive, they can recover past and future medical expenses, including increased care expenses, past and future wage loss if relevant, and damages for past and future pain and suffering.

-The following parties have the right to take legal action for elder abuse:
+The following parties can take legal action for elder abuse:

 If you have an elderly loved one who is being abused, it is essential to act quickly.
 Contact a nursing home abuse attorney for a complimentary consultation.
 At Chain | Cohn | Clark, we are committed to remaining the best Bakersfield elder abuse law firm.